LukeGrahamLandry/BoltLauncher/README.md

 BoltLauncher is split into three components.

 - lib: a Dart library that handles installing and launching modded Minecraft instances.
-- cli: a command line program, used for testing during development
+- cli: a command line program, used for testing during development.
     - See [cli/README](cli/README.md) for details.
     - See [help.dart](cli/commands/help.dart) for usage docs.
 - gui: a flutter app for launching minecraft